A Prospect Theoretic Approach for Trust Management in IoT Networks under Manipulation Attacks: Model Simulation and Results

-In Fig.~\ref{reliability_over_time}, we plot the instantaneous and steady state utility values for both optimistic and conservative models when the adversary launches attacks with $P_{a}=0.1$ and the system is able to detect aggregated data with $P_{detect}=0.9$.
+In Figure~\ref{reliability_over_time}, we plot the instantaneous and steady state utility values (trust scores) for both optimistic and conservative systems when the adversary launches a uniform attack with $P_{attack}=0.1$ and the system is able to detect compromised data inputs with $P_{detect}=0.9$.
+The optimistic system is designed with following costs: $c_{c}=0.1$, $c_{n}=0.01$, and $c_{u}=0.055$.
+The costs for conservative system are defined as follows: $c_{c}=0.1$, $c_{n}=0.01$, and $c_{u}=0.09$.